Club Tropicana: Music video

-A video directed by Duncan Gibbins was made at Pikes Hotel in Ibiza, owned by Tony Pike with scenes of Michael and Ridgeley on the beach, making eyes at bikini-clad girls played by their backing singers Dee C. Lee and Shirlie Holliman.
-They are also seen relaxing by a pool and sipping cocktails, with Michael lounging on a lilo in white Speedos, along with the famous scene of trumpet-playing taking place in the pool itself.
-A twist in the sexual tension between the two men and two women is revealed at the end, when it turns out that Michael and Ridgeley are airline pilots and Dee and Shirlie are stewardesses.
+The music video for "Club Tropicana" was directed by Duncan Gibbins and shot at Pikes Hotel in Ibiza, owned by Tony Pike.
+It features scenes of Michael and Ridgeley on the beach, making eyes at bikini-clad girls played by their backing singers Dee C. Lee and Shirlie Holliman.
+They are also seen relaxing by a pool and sipping cocktails, with Michael lounging on a lilo in a white Speedo, along with the famous scene of trumpet-playing taking place in the pool itself.
+A twist in the sexual tension between the two men and two women is revealed at the end, when it turns out that Michael and Ridgeley are airline pilots and Lee and Holliman are stewardesses.

 It was during this trip to Ibiza that Michael had his first physical homosexual encounter, confirming to himself that he was definitely either homosexual or bisexual.
 He confided first in Shirlie Holliman and then in Ridgeley, who both were OK with it.

 As of February 2025, the music video has received more than 36.4 million views on YouTube.
-The music video was used as an homage for Lewis Capaldi's music video for "Forget Me" in 2022.
+It was used as an homage for Lewis Capaldi's music video for "Forget Me" in 2022.